The Increasingly Poor Decisions of Todd Margaret: Seasons one and two

 The first two seasons of the series tell a single story—that of American office temp worker Todd Margaret (David Cross).
-After overhearing Todd recite jargon from a self-help CD and confusing it for him being on a call with a customer, ultra-aggressive executive Brent Wilts (Will Arnett) promotes Todd on the spot.
+After overhearing Todd recite jargon from a self-help CD and confusing it for his being on a call with a customer, ultra-aggressive executive Brent Wilts (Will Arnett) promotes Todd on the spot.

 Todd is put in charge of Thunder Muscle, a new energy drink his company is seeking to sell in the United Kingdom.
 Todd's company has only one employee, an Englishman named Dave (Blake Harrison), who offers his full assistance in helping Todd promote and sell the product in Britain.

 Most of the humor in season 1 and season 2 focuses on Todd Margaret's not being familiar with British culture and customs.
 His situation is compounded by the fact that Todd is a habitual liar, as well as by Dave's truly nasty pranks and manipulation of Todd.

 In every episode of the first two seasons, Todd lies to cover up his ignorance and his lack of experience running a company.
 And Dave provides Todd with false information about British culture in order to constantly humiliate and sabotage him.

 Todd has an infatuation with a local cafe owner Alice Bell (Sharon Horgan).
 Several of Todd's most damning lies are motivated by his desire to impress Alice and to manipulate her into a relationship with him.

 During season 1, a cold open at the start of each episode depicts Todd before a British court as various charges against him are read out.
 A subplot involves Todd's supervisor Doug Whitney (Spike Jonze).
 Upset at having been fired by Brent, Doug learns that Brent Wilts is not really a company executive.
 Doug then investigates Brent for fraud.

 For the bulk of season 1, Brent is shown as a foul-mouthed, abusive superior towards Todd, constantly demanding unrealistic results in terms of timetables for getting Thunder Muscle onto the British marketplace.
 Brent also demands that profits from the drink be delivered to him personally, so as to pay for his hookers and his gambling losses.

 By the end of season 1, it is revealed that Brent is, in truth, a mild-mannered pushover like Todd, and that he has been promoted by the owner of his and Todd's company, a mysterious individual known as Mountford.
 Brent has been ordered by Mountford to promote Todd and to push him with unachievable expectations that Todd has no hope of meeting, thereby dooming Todd to failure.

 Season 2 features Todd being reunited with his father, who offers to try to help his son avoid prison.
 Meanwhile, Alice, Brent, and Doug try to find out the truth about Mountford.